Volodymyr Zelenskyy: Foreign policy

-In February 2022, he applied for Ukraine to join the European Union.

 Zelenskyy has tried to position Ukraine as a neutral party in the political and trade tensions between the United States and China.
 In January 2021, Zelenskyy said in an interview with Axios that he does not perceive China as a geopolitical threat and that he does not agree with the United States assertions that it represents one.

+In February 2022, he applied for Ukraine to join the EU.

+Zelenskyy condemned Hamas' 7 October 2023 attack on Israel, and expressed his support of Israel's right to self-defense.
+As the Gaza war continued, Zelenskyy also affirmed Ukraine's support for the two-state solution and recognition of the State of Palestine; called for international law to be followed; and expressed Ukraine's readiness to provide humanitarian aid to Gaza and desire to prevent civilian suffering.

+Zelenskyy condemned the attempted assassination of Donald Trump.